linkml/linkml-datalog/docs/motivation.md

 However, jsonschema in particular offers very limited expressivity.
 There are many more opportunities for expressivity with linkml.

-In particular, LinkML 1.2 introduces autoclassification rules, conditional logic, and complex expressions -- THESE ARE NOT TRANSLATED YET, but they will be in future.
+In particular, LinkML 1.2 introduces autoclassification rules, conditional logic, and complex expressions -- **THESE ARE NOT TRANSLATED YET**, but they will be in future.

 For now there are three ways to get expressive logical rules in:

  1. Using existing metamodel logical slots
- 2. Using dedicated *annotations* -- these may become bona fide metamodel slots in the futur
+ 2. Using dedicated *annotations* -- these may become bona fide metamodel slots in the future
  3. including rules in the header of your schema

 ## Use Cases